 There’s a lot going on in the AutoCrit editing tool.
 There’s a summary, also called the Fingerprint, which goes over your copy as a whole, giving a broad rating.
 Then there are other categories, which are all broken down into subcategories.
 Then for each of those subcategories, you can run a more specific report that will show you the results on your actual document.

 Once you run the advanced reports, you can click through the other areas of improvement to view those advanced reports, too.

 However, once I ran one of these reports, I couldn’t find a way to get back to the category summaries, and I had to run the main summary again, which became frustrating after a while.

 We’ll walk through all of it here, and I’ll let you know about my experience using AutoCrit, as well as my recommendations.

-The first thing I did was run the Summary Report, which returned these results in the Fingerprint section:
+The first thing I did was run the Summary Report in the editing tool, which returned these results in the Fingerprint section:

 The Overall Score is the first thing I look at.
 The higher the number, the better my copy, which means the less there is to review (in theory).
 Mostly, though, these results don’t mean much right now, and I’ll have to go through the categories to actually